SPEAKING & WRITING with Effectiveness

 These are principles that I strive to follow.
 There still is work with them to be done in me.
 They include suggestions from friends who shared their ideas about this document.
 They are cited on the last page following.

 The public speaker who masters most of these principles is a step-ahead of the competition.
 It’s a good way to have the last word, simply by being pleasant to have been at an event.
 It’s another way of creating impressions beyond mere words.
+You may see from the attached list below the range of qualified and experienced people who gave input to me in creating this document.

 Wise County Republican Chairman 2000-2008